Reading Time: 5 minutes

 In the past for my job, I’ve toured a tanning facility with my eyes bugging out at the strength needed by the tanners to throw the hides!
 In this case to analyze the job, I could interview with a person who actually does the heavy work to get first hand information!

-I love assessing worker skills, researching workplace environments, analyzing jobs and interviewing workers!
-I love my work a lot!
+I love assessing worker skills, researching workplace environments, analyzing jobs, and interviewing workers!

 They used all types of machinery, hand tools, and up-to-date-for-that-time technology.
 The tools of any trade are tremendous!
 The talent from performing daily work and the credibility in a community becomes tantamount to a successful career.
 Boy would I have loved to interview any one of these talented individuals in their day and write their story!